Documentation Index

 Use LOCAL heartbeat mode

 If you don’t need instant revocation enforcement, switch to LOCAL heartbeat mode.
-This eliminates heartbeat credit consumption almost entirely — the SDK only makes a network call when the prepaid session block expires (~25 hours).
+This eliminates heartbeat credit consumption almost entirely; the SDK only makes a network call when the session token expires (24 hours by default, up to 7 days if the SDK set a custom ttlSeconds).

 client = AuthForgeClient(